kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 ## Phrase

 Entity type phrase is an entity tagger that aim to tag general words for its specific case.
-Bellow is the list of models that can be used for this type.

 Profiles that can be used for this entity type phrase are:

 - **default**
   - Default Word Tagger that can be used to tag freely.
 May fill _field labels_ as needed.
 Can be used if you have a large amount of training data.